Epidural administration: Pain relief during childbirth

 Epidural injections are commonly used to provide pain relief (analgesia) during childbirth.
 This usually involves epidural injection of a local anesthetic and opioids, commonly called an "epidural".
-This is more effective than oral or intra venal (IV) opioids and other common modalities of analgesia in childbirth.
-After an epidural is administered, a woman may not feel pain, but may still feel pressure.
+This is more effective than oral or intravenous (IV) opioids and other common modalities of analgesia in childbirth.
+After an epidural is administered, the recipient may not feel pain, but may still feel pressure.
 Epidural clonidine is rarely used but has been extensively studied for management of analgesia during labor.

 Epidural analgesia is considered a safer and more effective method of relieving pain in labor as compared to intravenous or oral analgesia.
-In a 2018 Cochrane review of studies which compared epidural analgesia with oral opiates, some advantages of epidural analgesia included better efficacy, fewer instances of naloxone use in newborns, and decreased risk of maternal hyperventilation.
-Some disadvantages of epidurals included an increase in the number of Caesarian sections required due to fetal distress, a longer labor, increased need for oxytocin to stimulate uterine contractions, an increased risk of low blood pressure and muscle weakness, as well as fever.
-However, the review found no difference in overall Caesarean delivery rates, and no evidence of negative effects to the baby soon after birth.
+In a 2018 Cochrane review of studies which compared epidural analgesia with oral opioids, some advantages of epidural analgesia versus opioids included fewer instances of naloxone use in newborns, and decreased risk of maternal hyperventilation.
+Some disadvantages of epidural analgesia versus opioids included longer labor durations, an increased need for oxytocin to stimulate uterine contractions, and an increased risk of fever, low blood pressure, and muscle weakness.

+However, the review found no difference in overall Caesarean delivery rates between epidural analgesia versus no analgesia.
+Additionally, there was no difference found on the immediate neonatal health of the child between epidural analgesia versus no analgesia.
 Furthermore, the occurrence of long-term backache was unchanged after epidural use.
 Complications of epidural analgesia are rare, but may include headaches, dizziness, difficulty breathing and seizures for the mother.
 The child may experience a slow heartbeat, decreased ability to regulate temperature, and potential exposure to the drugs administered to the mother.

 There is no overall difference in outcomes based on the time the epidural is administered to the mother, specifically no change in the rate of caesarean section, birth which must be assisted by instruments, and duration of labor.
 There is also no change in the Apgar score of the newborn between early and late epidural administration.
 Epidurals other than low-dose ambulatory epidurals also impact the ability of the mother to move during labor.
 Movement such as walking or changing positions may help improve labor comfort and decrease the risk of complications.